danieldong51/nuggets-game/IMPLEMENTATION.md

 		Else:
 			Respond with “OK”.
 Means, user was allowed
-      Add player by calling player_new with the user's real name, letter, and the master grid “SPECTATE”
+      Add player by calling player_new with the user's real name, letter, and the master grid call updateGrid with this player's grid and the master grid “SPECTATE”
 		If there is a spot available for spectator,
 			Add the spectator by calling spectator_new